 It appears to be appropriate that consideration of the sharing of frequency bands within which ATM equipment operates should also be subject to a similar process of systematic hazard identification, risk assessment and mitigation consideration.
 It may be that the mitigation of certain risks may require technical mitigations to be introduced in the PMSE equipment and this may require additional requirement to be included in system standards.

-Question: is there any link between 960-1164 MHz frequency band and SESAR regulation ?
-[TEXT to be IMPROVED
+Question: is there any link between 960-1164 MHz frequency band and Single European Sky regulation?
+TEXT to be IMPROVED by Eurocontrol.

+]

 Economic Aspects

+To be completed with IATA letter (FM51(17) Info 70_IATA letter to WGFM on PMSE in 960 - 1164 MHz)

+To be discussed during the next DG session and proposal from UK and Sweden to remove the current text below.

 Current economic and social benefit of air transport